trhgquan/sbert-sentence-similarity/INSTALL.md

     venv/bin/activate
     ```

-You can deactivate it by replacing `activate` with `deactivate` (i.e. `venv/bin/deactivate` on Linux).
+You can deactivate it by using `deactivate`.

 Finally, install required packages in `requirements.txt`:
 ```
-pip install -r requirments.txt
+pip install -r requirements.txt
 ```

-Now everything should fine.
+Now everything should be fine.
 To run the demo server on Windows, run `run.bat`.
 On Linux, run `run.sh`.